-- a) workers are not prevented from associating freely, choosing their representatives and bargaining collectively with their employer, consistent with the core ILO conventions - b) forced labour is not used

-- c) workers, who are under the minimum legal age, the age of 15, or the compulsory school attendance age, whichever is higher, are not used - d) workers are not denied equal employment opportunities and treatment. - e) working conditions comply with Australian Commonwealth and State legislation and do not endanger safety or health.
+- a) workers are not prevented from associating freely, choosing their representatives and bargaining collectively with their employer, consistent with the core ILO conventions; and, - b) forced labour is not used; and, - c) School-aged workers shall only be engaged where such engagement: - (i) complies with legal requirements; and - (ii) formally contributes to or does not affect their education; and - (iii) is not harmful to their health or development. - d) workers are not denied equal employment opportunities and treatment; and, - e) working conditions comply with Australian Commonwealth, State and Territory health and safety legislation, and any applicable industry standards and Codes of Practice: and, - f) steps have been taken to eliminate or reduce risk to health and safety so far as is reasonably practicable.